Our Team

 Liz Rivers is the Office Manager at 5Rights.
 Liz joined the team in June 2023, coming from a large independent school where she led the Admissions team.
 Liz has a management background and many years of leading teams.

-Ray Tomlinson is the Communications Intern at 5Rights Foundation.
+Ray Tomlinson is the Junior Communications Officer at 5Rights Foundation.
 He’s previously worked as a Social Impact Researcher for Medialab UK, and as a writer for Release’s online news platform, TalkingDrugs.
 He holds a BSC in Politics from Cardiff University and an MSc in International Development from the University of Manchester.

 Nicola White is the Executive Assistant to Baroness Kidron.
 She was a part of the production team for the film, Victoria & Abdul (produced by Kidron), and has been involved in 5Rights since its inception in 2014.
 Previously, she worked at Tiger Aspect Productions.